How Doulas Handle Long Births (And the Sleep Problem Nobody Talks About)

 New doulas often picture birth as an intense, relatively short sprint.
 Some are.
 Many are not.
 A labor that starts slowly at midnight can still be going 18 or 20 hours later.
 That is not unusual.
 That is birth.

 The answer is not toughing it out.
-It is having systems.
+The answer is building systems.

-This one is going to ruffle some feathers, so let me say it plainly: being present in early labor is usually not good for you or your client.
+This one is going to ruffle some feathers, and I will say it anyway.
+Being present in early labor is usually not good for you or your client.

 I have watched this pattern play out so many times.
 The doula shows up when contractions are 8 minutes apart.
 The client is doing fine.
 But now the client knows the doula is there, and something shifts.
 They get excited.
 That excitement means baby must be coming soon, right?
 They stop trying to rest.
 They want to be engaged.
 They feel like they have to entertain you or at least stay present with you.